aboerzel/German_License_Plate_Recognition/README.md

 ### Topic : Android App for German License Plate Recognition

 This project is to create a small Android app that allows to recognize the license plate of a car quickly and easily with the camera of a smartphone or tablet and translate the license into plain text.
-The app marks the recognized license plate within the camera image with a bounding box and displays the determined license in plain text as annotation above or below the bounding box, as can be seen in the following example:
+The app marks the recognized license plate within the camera image with a bounding box and displays the determined license in plain text as annotation above the bounding box, as can be seen in the following example:

 ![](documentation/demo_video.gif)